moussamamadou/drag-n-drop-dashboard-alpha/README.md

-# Drag n Drop Dashboard
+# Drag n Drop Dashboard - Alpha

 #### This is an old version : look at the final version [here](https://github.com/moussamamadou/drag-n-drop-dashboard)